Njukierick/Riddles-API-Documentation/_api/riddles_get.md

 position_number: 1.0
 type: get
 description: To get all riddles or an individual riddle
-parameters:
-  - name: offset
-    content: Offset the results by this amount
-  - name: limit
-    content: Limit the number of books returned

 content_markdown: |-
   📌 To get all riddles or an individual riddle